 Strictly speaking, a traditional Southern tomato sandwich recipe calls for plain sandwich bread, no toast.
 But toasting the bread has become a somewhat popular option, in the vein of a B.L.T., so if that speaks to you, then I say go for it!

-No matter what, enjoy.
-A fresh sandwich is the ultimate late-summer meal.
+Enjoy.
+A fresh tomato sandwich is the ultimate late-summer meal.

 More juicy recipes you’ll love: